BZIvanov/Learning-CSharp/README.md

 ### namespace

-- namespace - it is collection of classes and we can have more multiple namespaces.
+- namespace - it is collection of classes and we can have multiple namespaces.

 - namespace - we have access to all our classes in our namespace, but if we want access to another classes which are part of another namespace we need to import them.
 We can do that by uisng **using** key word and then the name of the namespace.